dbha/img-classification/README.md

 # After executing the above command, Pipfile and Pipfile.lock files are created, and the virtualization environment is activated through pipenv shell.
 $ pipenv shell
 Launching subshell in virtual environment...
- . /Users/dbha/.local/share/virtualenvs/img-classification/bin/activate
+ . /Users/dbha/.local/share/virtualenvs/img-classification-ePWnLRIA/bin/activate

-(technical-interview-cloud-engineer-dbha-private)  dbha  ~/Workspaces/git/img-classification
+(img-classification)  dbha  ~/Workspaces/git/img-classification

 # When running python, check that version 3.10 is installed.
 $ python